 - “God cannot exist because he would not allow all the terrible things that happen to good people.”

 This philosophy assumes that God would not allow this life to be unfair.
 A natural disaster, a baby dying, or a child that is a drug addict would not exist in the world that they would create.
 They believe that since all of those are present in this life’s experience, there is no God.

 The truth is that we do not have all knowledge and what we think we know could be false.
 It is also true that life is not fair, but it was not meant to be fair.
 It is a test of our faith and faithfulness.
 The faithful know that through the omniscience and omnipotence of God, all things will be made fair in the end.
 God has a plan for us.
 People of faith receive great peace in this life when things go badly.
-The godless have nowhere to turn for peace when things go badly for them.
+The godless have nowhere to turn for peace when tragedy strikes, as it always eventually does.